 Marc Poulin currently serves as a corporate director.
 Mr. Poulin was a senior-level manager in the food industry in Canada.
 Over the last 19 years he was at Sobeys Inc., he held, successively, the roles of Vice President, Purchasing and Merchandising, Executive Vice President and Assistant General Manager (Quebec), Head of Operations for Quebec and, from 2012 to 2016, President and Chief Executive Officer.
 He also served as President and Chief Executive Officer of Empire Company Limited from 2012 to 2016.
-Prior thereto, Mr. Poulin held the strategic positions of Vice President at Groupe Vie Desjardins-Laurentienne and at Culinar.
+Prior thereto, Mr. Poulin had held the strategic positions of Vice President at Groupe Vie Desjardins-Laurentienne and at Culinar.
 Mr. Poulin is a member of the Board of Directors of the Montreal Heart Institute Foundation.
-He is also a director and member of the Audit Committee of Richelieu Hardware Ltd. and a director and member of the Human Resources Committee of Sportscene Group Inc. He holds a bachelor's degree in actuarial science from Université Laval and an MBA from the J.L.
-Kellogg Graduate School of Management in Evanston (Illinois).
+He is also a director and member of the Human Resources Committees of Richelieu Hardware Ltd. and Sportscene Group Inc. He holds a bachelor's degree in actuarial science from Université Laval and an MBA from the J.L.
+Kellogg Graduate School of Management in Evanston (Illinois)